Faculty Mentoring Grants

 Molecular Imaging Group

-Membership to World Molecular Imaging Society (WMIS) and Registration for the World Molecular Imaging Conference (WMIC), the most important conference in the new field this group is starting at RIT.
+Funds provided membership to World Molecular Imaging Society (WMIS) and registration for the World Molecular Imaging Conference (WMIC), the most important conference in the new field this group is starting at RIT.

 Mechanical Engineering Seminar Series

-- Wayne Walter, Edward Hensel, Michael Schrlau, Mario Gomes, Jason Kolodziej, Kathleen Lamkin-Kennard, Benjamin Varela, Kate Gleason College of Engineering
+KGCOE Faculty: Wayne Walter, Edward Hensel, Michael Schrlau, Mario Gomes, Jason Kolodziej, Kathleen Lamkin-Kennard, Benjamin Varela

 Junior Faculty External Funding Success Club

-- Chris Collison, Loraine Tan, Lea Michel, Michael Coleman, Jeremy Cody, College of Science
+COS Faculty: Chris Collison, Loraine Tan, Lea Michel, Michael Coleman, Jeremy Cody

 Funding was requested to discuss successes and opportunities in grant application, proposal writing, persuasive writing and networking and was used to pay for visits to funding agency program managers since this approach has led to success for the team mentor.